sHong7512/Klog/README.md

     Klog.runFloating(this)
 ```

-- If you want to close when you press the Back button on the "base", insert this cord
+- If you want to close when you press the Back button on the "BaseActivity", insert this cord

 ```
     Klog.addBackPressedFloatingClose(this)